 10+ Sewing Terms for Beginners

-If you are new to sewing, it can be hard to follow along when you don’t know what all the terms being used mean.
-This post will go over 10+ terms that are most often used so you can begin sewing with less confusion and more confidence!
+Following along with sewing terms can be difficult if you are a beginner.
+Here are the terms that are used most often so that you can begin sewing with more confidence!
 Here are sewing terms for beginners!
 IF you are new to sewing make sure and check out my Facebook page where I do live video tutorials!!

 10+ Sewing Terms for Beginners